IT-Support-L2/Automated-System-WATCHDOG/README.md

 # •	What does Stop button do?

 If you need to update your inputs or you don’t want to keep System WATCHDOG running, simply click on Stop.

+# • Why after clicking on Start, the software start instantly monitoring while the time interval is set to 60 seconds?

+SWD or System WatchDog will instantly run a first and only 1 thread regardless of the time interval you set.

 # •	Why after clicking on Stop, I still getting po-up notifications and alerting emails?